-We suggest tubing where there is a current to best help you float down the river.
+We suggest tubing where there is a current so as to enjoy a float down the river.
 Please note you are responsible for your own transportation.
-You can park a car or bike at the end of your tube adventure or walk back up the trail next to the river.
+You can park a car or bike where you would like to end your tube float or better yet walk back up the trail next to the river.

 Best route if have your own tube

 The best stretch of river to tube is located between the Argo Cascades and the University of Michigan Arboretum.
 This is the only section of the river with a moving current for tubes.

 Park at 900 Wall St. in the University of Michigan Eye Center parking lot on weekends.
 Please cross the road, walk to the river and follow the trail up to the Argo Cascades.

 Park second car or bike at Island Park, Mitchell Field or Furstenburg Park depending on how far you want to go down the river.